We aim to enhance the quality of learning and teaching throughout the Higher Education economics community.

 - Dr Christian Spielmann, University of Bristol

-- Professor Jo Swaffield, CHUDE and University of York
+- Professor Jo Swaffield, CHUDE and University of Southampton

 The Network’s training provision is reviewed annually by the Scottish Economic Society Council and the Royal Economic Society’s Education and Training Committee.
 We provide documentation on the contents of our training, feedback from recent participants, and details of how our workshops map to the UK Professional Standards Framework and meet the needs of HE economics departments and their staff.